devmaxcat/rbxluau-foot-planting/README.md

 ![image|690x233, 100%](upload://wiZbewnd9JTLrOVJCTF3Q2nCnsZ.jpeg)

+Quick Update!

+I've decided to put this project on github to allow others to help out, I personally don't have that much time to put into a project and so if you want to contribute, feel free!
+Open an issue and then optionally submit a pull request.

 -----------
 # Summary
 Hello, fellow developers!
 I created an extremely simple and easy-to-use module that integrates with any R15 game to make your character feel more realistic.